October 18, 2020 29th Sunday in Ordinary Time

 ─ Resources from the Book of Common Worship and Glory to God Hymnal, PCUSA

-─ from Acts, A Bible Commentary For Teaching and Preaching, William H. Willimon
+─ from Matthew, A Bible Commentary For Teaching and Preaching, Douglas R.A.
+Hare

 Greetings in the name of our Lord Jesus Christ!
-Blessings in God’s name on this 15th Sunday after Pentecost, or the 24th Sunday in Ordinary Time.
-We continue in the most extended time in the church year, the time referred to as Ordinary Time, so named not because it is a time of low expectations but because it is a time that does not have a holiday, like Christmas or Easter, or the context of a specifically devoted season, such as Advent or Lent.
+Blessings in God’s name on this 20th Sunday after Pentecost, or the 29th Sunday in Ordinary Time.
+We are coming to the end of the most extended time in the church year, the time referred to as Ordinary Time, so named not because it is a time of low expectations but because it is a time that does not have a holiday, like Christmas or Easter, or the context of a specifically devoted season, such as Advent or Lent.
 It is a season of growth and the liturgical color is green.
-This year as we grow into the new ordinary brought on by Covid-19 and the societal unrest in our land, we are focusing on stories from the Acts of the Apostles, overhearing how the early Church found her voice witnessing to what God was doing in Jesus’ name through the Spirit.